Burlesque is back at Atlantic City casino that went bust

 ATLANTIC CITY, N.J. — Things are going bust again inside the casino at the northern end of Atlantic City’s Boardwalk.

-And that’s good news for Royal Jelly, the rock ‘n’ roll burlesque club that was one of the things that went right among the many that didn’t at the former Revel casino.
+And that’s good news for Ivan Kane’s Royal Jelly Burlesque Nightclub, the rock ‘n’ roll burlesque club that was one of the things that went right among the many that didn’t at the former Revel casino.

 Now, the dancers are getting their pasties out of storage as the club resurfaces with the reopening this week of the former Revel, rebranded as the Ocean Resort Casino.